 - 1. To determine Mechanical Equivalent of Heat, J, by Callender and Barne's constant flow method. - 2.
 To determine the Coefficient of Thermal Conductivity of Cu by Searle's Apparatus. - 3.
-To determine the Coefficient of Thermal Conductivity of Cu by Angstrom's Method. - 4.
-To determine the Coefficient of Thermal Conductivity of a bad conductor by Lee and Charlton's disc method. - 5.
+To determine the Coefficient of Thermal Conductivity of Cu by Angstrom's Method.
+Or etermination of thermal conductivity of glass in form of a tube.

+- 4. To determine the Coefficient of Thermal Conductivity of a bad conductor by Lee and Charlton's disc method. - 5.
 To determine the Temperature Coefficient of Resistance by Platinum Resistance Thermometer (PRT). - 6.
-To study the variation of Thermo-Emf of a Thermocouple with Difference of Temperature of its Two Junctions. - To calibrate a thermocouple to measure temperature in a specified Range using (1) Null Method, (2) Direct measurement using Op-Amp difference amplifier and to determine Neutral Temperature.
+To study the variation of Thermo-Emf of a Thermocouple with Difference of Temperature of its Two Junctions. - 7.
+To calibrate a thermocouple to measure temperature in a specified Range using (1) Null Method, (2) Direct measurement using Op-Amp difference amplifier and to determine Neutral Temperature.

 - Advanced Practical Physics for students, B. L. Flint and H.T.
-Worsnop, 1971, Asia Publishing House - A Text Book of Practical Physics, I.Prakash & Ramakrishna, 11th Ed., 2011, Kitab Mahal - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers - A Laboratory Manual of Physics for undergraduate classes, D.P.Khandelwal, 1985, Vani Pub.
+Worsnop, 1971, Asia Publishing House - A Text Book of Practical Physics, I.Prakash & Ramakrishna, 11th Ed., 2011, Kitab Mahal - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers

+• A Laboratory Manual of Physics for undergraduate classes, D.P.Khandelwal, 1985, Vani Pub.

-PHYSICS-C VII: DIGITAL SYSTEMS AND APPLICATIONS (Credits: Theory-04, Practicals-02) Theory: 60 Lectures
+PHYSICS-C VII: DIGITAL SYSTEMS AND APPLICATIONS

 Introduction to CRO: Block Diagram of CRO.
-Electron Gun, Deflection System andTime Base.
+Electron Gun, Deflection System and Time Base.
 Deflection Sensitivity.
 Applications of CRO: (1) Study of Waveform, (2) Measurement of Voltage, Current, Frequency, and Phase Difference.
 (3 Lectures)

-Integrated Circuits (Qualitative treatment only): Active & Passive components.Discrete components.
+Integrated Circuits (Qualitative treatment only): Active & Passive components.
+Discrete components.
 Wafer.
 Chip.
 Advantages and drawbacks of ICs.
 Scale of integration: SSI, MSI, LSI and VLSI (basic idea and definitions only).
 Classification of ICs.
 Examples of Linear and Digital ICs.
 (3 Lectures)